minminfu/minminfu.github.io/_pages/publications.md

 {% endif %}

 ## In Preparation
-<b>Fu, M.</b> & Baum, M. (2022).
+Baum, M. &<b>Fu, M.</b> (2022).
 Revisiting the role of continental configuration and breakup on weathering and initiation of "Snowball Earth" under thermodynamic limits.

+<b>Fu, M.</b>& Baum, M. (2022).
+Thermodynamic and infiltration-limited silicate weathering in hothouse climates.

 ## Submitted/In Press

+<b>Fu, M.</b>, Cane, M.A., Molnar, P., & Tziperman, E. (2022).
+Warmer Pliocene upwelling site SST leads to wetter subtropical coastal areas: a positive feedback on SST. *Paleoceanography, Accepted*

 <b>Fu, M.</b>, Cane, M.A., Molnar, P., & Tziperman, E. (2021).
-Warmer Pliocene upwelling site SST leads to wetter subtropical coastal areas: a positive feedback on SST. *Paleoceanography, Submitted*

-<b>Fu, M.</b>, Cane, M.A., Molnar, P., & Tziperman, E. (2021).
-Wetter Subtropics Lead to Reduced Pliocene Coastal Upwelling. *Paleoceanography, Submitted*
+Wetter Subtropics Lead to Reduced Pliocene Coastal Upwelling. *Paleoceanography*, 36(10):e2021PA004243.

 <b>Fu, M.</b> & Tziperman, E. (2021).
-A model study of the role of convection in the dynamics of westerly wind bursts. *Journal of Climate*
+A model study of the role of convection in the dynamics of westerly wind bursts. *Journal of Climate*, 34(15):6235–6246

 <b>Fu, M.</b> & Tziperman, E. (2019).
-Essential ingredients to the dynamics of westerly wind bursts. *Journal of Climate*
+Essential ingredients to the dynamics of westerly wind bursts. *Journal of Climate*, 32(17):5549–5565

 ## Book Chapters